American Idol Recap: Mrazzle Dazzle

 6. Cody Martin, “Happy Birthday to You”

-Behold, a miracle: In 27 short seconds (approximately), Cody Martin earns a Golden Ticket to Hollywood by crooning “Happy Birthday to You” to birthday girl Katy Perry.
+Behold, a miracle: In 27 short seconds (approximately), Cody Martin earns a golden ticket to Hollywood by crooning “Happy Birthday to You” to birthday girl Katy Perry.
 It reminded me of TRL’s glory days when folks such as Evan and Jaron or B2K were forced to sing “Happy Birthday” to shrieking preteens or else face the wrath of their glowering stage parents.
 The bad news is we have no idea what kind of artist Cody Martin is.
-The good news is, I guess this isn’t song isn’t the funereal mood-killer I’ve long suspected it to be.
+The good news is, I guess this song isn’t the funereal mood-killer I’ve long suspected it to be.

 5. Amalia Watty, “To Make You Feel My Love”